+The presence of spectral channels on modern environmental satellites that monitor chlorophyll associated with plant life allows global estimates of changes in vegetation.
 Recent findings from at least two studies indicate that there has been an increase in desert vegetation due to (1) an effect known as “CO2 fertilization,” and (2) an increase in moisture and thus, precipitation due to the warmer temperatures.
-The “greening” has been observed by environmental satellites with sensors that detect chlorophyll associated with plant life, and was supported by computer model calculations.
-This represents an important feedback mechanism not previously accounted for.
+These measurements were supported by computer model calculations.
+This “greening” represents an important feedback mechanism not previously accounted for.
 It is estimated that 16 out of the 20 most important crops will benefit from increased CO2.

 A more recent study that also used satellite data from 1982-2009 (Figure 1) found that while a small area of the Earth (<4%) experienced leaf loss (browning), 25-50% of the global surface showed a greening during growing seasons.
 By comparing the results with numerical ecosystem model simulations, it was estimated that 70% of the greening was likely due to “CO2 fertilization,” while 9% was due to increased nitrogen.